scottschreckengaust/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-19](figure/unnamed-chunk-19.png)

-**There appears more activity on the weekend days, but the pattern of is similiar over the daily 24-hour interval steps.**
+**There is no disquishing of the weekend verse weekday pattern over the daily 24-hour interval steps.**